Comfable/uv-weather/README.md

+UV WEATHER

-UV Weather - Live Weather for Real Life
+Live Weather for Real Life
 This worldwide weather extension helps you plan your day and keep yourself safe under the sun.
 It automatically displays the UV Index / Temperature of your current location, or enter city name to get forecasts for cities around the world.
 Click the icon and you will get detailed weather data.

 ------------------------------------------------------------------------